jcharra/Entris/README.md

 Installation
 ============

-You need Python and pygame to play.
+You need Python3 and pygame to play.
 Install Python, then type

 ```
-pip install pygame
+pip3 install pygame
 ```

 and you should be ready to go.